Statement of the Department of Psychology to its Students (Majors and Minors) on the Importance of Academic Integrity

 - Intentionally obstructing or interfering with another student's work.

-Falsification of Records and Official Documents
+Falsification of Records and Official Documents.
+Examples of such falsification include:

 - Forging signatures of authorization.